zachlipps/CityRage/README.md

 # City Rampage

 City Rampage is a king-of-the-hill game originally designed for the browser.
 The game plays out fairly quickly, and provides many opportunities to push your luck in an attempt to be the victor.
-Inspired by Richard Garfield's KING OF TOKYO board game, our team has developed a web-app that allows users to join in a room with friends from around the world.
+Inspired by Richard Garfield's KING OF TOKYO board game, our team has developed a web-app that allows users to play with friends from around the world.

 ## Getting Started